The Course will run over eight weeks online. There are two separate blocks being offered. When enquiring please state if AM or PM preferable.

 Costs and how to pay

-You can book for individual sessions at a cost of £50 per session or book all 6 modules (7 sessions) at a cost of £300.
+You can book for individual sessions at a cost of £60 per session or book all 6 modules (8 sessions) at a cost of £425.
+(Existing trained Sflh leaders can book single modules for review at £50)

-(NB: If you want to take Module 6 you need to have completed all the previous modules.)
+(NB: If you want to take Module 6 you need to have completed all the previous modules.
+If you take single modules you will only receive the resources relevant to that week)

 Your Zoom link and password will be provided prior to the session, along with details of any resources recommended prior to commencing, during and after course.